-- Automates the collection of relevant humanitarian and human rights information from hard to access areas and verify it using crowd-sourcing and "dumb" mobile phones. - · Can be used offline via mobile phone - · Users can run their own instances - Data gathered on platform is stored with People's Intelligence
+People's Intelligence, released • Automates the collection of relevant humanitarian and human rights information from hard to access as a demo in 2015, is a areas and verify it using crowd-sourcing and "dumb" mobile phones. crowdsourced data collection • Can be used offline via mobile phone and verification tool. • Users can run their own instances Data gathered on platform is stored with People's Intelligence